joric/gnome/README.md

 ## Models

-All models here were recreated by me using reference images and placed in the public domain.
+All models here were recreated by me from scratch using reference images and placed in the public domain.

 * [gnome.blend](unity/Assets/models/gnome) - based on the orignal image by [Asci](http://www.gamedev.ru/art/forum/?id=5592)
 * [gnomeland.blend](unity/Assets/models/gnomeland) - based on the orignal image by [Asci](http://www.gamedev.ru/art/forum/?id=5592)